appveen/datastack-backup-restore/README.md

 # Info

-* Backup customization is only supported in the interactove mode.
+* Backup customization is only supported in the interactive mode.
+Run `ds-backup-restore` without any *commands* to enter into interactove mode.
 * Environment variables take priority over command line values.

 # Installation